drohal3/ProjectEuler/README.md

-# ProjectEuler
+# Project Euler
-Solutions to the problems defined in https://projecteuler.net/
+Solutions for the problems defined in https://projecteuler.net/ .